Event: Wings for Life World Run – Melbourne

 Distance: ? ? km – when do you get caught?

 Date: Sunday 6th May 2018

 With a radical concept, the Wings for Life World Run is a global race with a difference.
 Instead of a finish line, runners and wheelchair competitors – from beginners to elite athletes – race side by side to keep ahead of the Catcher Car.

-On May 7, 2017, over 100,000 participants in 25 locations worldwide will start the Wings for Life World Run at precisely the same time – whether that’s dawn in North America, the middle of the day in Europe, or at night here in Australia.
+Participants in all locations worldwide will start the Wings for Life World Run at precisely the same time – whether that’s dawn in North America, the middle of the day in Europe, or at night here in Australia.
 The Melbourne start time is 21:00 making for an exciting night running experience!